 STEP#3: Add Frozen Pineapple

 When serving punch recipes there’s always the issue of how to keep it chilled.
-If you add ice cubes to the punch it will water down the flavor of the whole punch.
+If you add ice cubes to the punch it will water down the flavor of the punch.
 I prefer to reserve the ice for the glasses.
 I like to use frozen pineapple which adds as a sort of ice cube, keeping the punch cold, but also infusing additional flavor too!

 STEP#4: Add Juice and Gingerale